Teaching Scholarships & Grants

 Deadline: End of March every year

 The prestigious black university in Florida has several scholarships available to its students studying programs at the HPER Department.
 Amongst them are the Robert "Pete" Griffen & Hansel Tooke Scholarship rewarding Physical Education majors and outstanding athletes representing the school (worth $1,500), the Costa Kittle Award (worth $1,000 also for athletes and physical education majors - applicants judged on sporting merit) and the Althea Gibson Award in honor of the Wimbledon and US Open winner (worth $1,500).
 Each are judged on academic and sporting merits to evaluate eligibility.
-For more details and to apply, visit this page.
+For more details and to apply, visit Florida Agricultural and Mechanical University Scholarships.

 GPA: 2.5 (Robert "Pete" Griffen & Hansel Tooke Scholarship, and Costa Kittle Award).
 3.5 (Althea Gibson)